NP-chaonay/Misc/SurfaceLaptopStudio_LinuxAudioTweak_OnDevicePosture/README.md

 - If you have very-good/studio microphone instead, you can using that to compare instead of above.
 - If you have very good knowledge on what I mentioned, I welcome contribution on my repo which consist of audio-tweaking configuration.
 - Read Important first.
+- Feel free to talk about this through issues or PR or discussion tab of the repo.
+Feel free to tell if something is not matched with Windows side

 ** Tips **
 - For PulseEffects, try this command ```pulseeffects -b 1``` to bypass audio effect and ```-b 2``` to revert.
 This help to hear the difference.